JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-# Autopipelining and the Throughput Sweep
+# Auto-pipelining and the Throughput Sweep

 How PypelineC turns combinational logic into pipelines to meet an fmax goal.